TOW ITAS System

-The TOW Improved Target Acquisition System (ITAS) is a material change to the current target acquisition and fire control subsystem used by first-to-fight, light infantry forces.
-ITAS increases target detection, acquisition, recognition and engagement ranges; fires all versions of the TOW missile from both the M41 ground launcher (dismount mode) and the M1121 high mobility multipurpose wheeled vehicle (HMMWV) platform; and provides a growth path for future missiles.
+The TOW Improved Target Acquisition System, also called ITAS, is a material change to the current target acquisition and fire control subsystem used by first-to-fight, light infantry forces.
+ITAS increases target detection, acquisition, recognition and engagement ranges; fires all versions of the TOW missile from both the M41 ground launcher (dismount mode) and the M1121 high-mobility multipurpose wheeled vehicle platform; and provides a growth path for future missiles.

-The ITAS includes a second-generation FLIR that uses Standard Advanced Dewar Assembly (SADA II) technology, an eyesafe laser rangefinder, and other digital components to address user-identified operational deficiencies.
+The ITAS includes a second-generation Forward-Looking Infrared, or FLIR, that uses standard advanced dewar assembly technology, an eyesafe laser rangefinder, and other digital components to address user-identified operational deficiencies.
 These improvements increase detection and identification ranges by a factor of 2X, increasing the probability of hit over the existing TOW 2.

 The TOW ITAS provides a highly mobile, adverse weather, day or night capability needed by early entry forces to destroy advanced threat armor at greater standoff ranges in the main battle area.